cotton-coding/loom-io/documentation/core/setup.md

 :::

-Now you can setup a S3 connection.
-In this example we will use a open minio instance from [minio](https://min.io/)
+Now you can set up an S3 connection.
+In this example we will use an open minio instance from [minio](https://min.io/)

 ```ts
 import Loom from "@loom-io/core";